-Electron revolutionized how desktop apps are built today by allowing developers to build desktop apps using JavaScript, HTML, and CSS.
-This has further simplified the way cross-platform desktop apps are built today.
+Electron revolutionized desktop app development by allowing developers to use JavaScript, HTML, and CSS.
+This simplification has made building cross-platform desktop apps much easier.

-In this blog post, we’ll explore Electron, how it works, and what makes the framework so popular.
-We’ll also look at a few examples and talk about the importance of the framework from the business and software development angles.
+In this blog post, we’ll explore what Electron is, how it works, and why it has become so popular.
+We’ll also examine a few examples and discuss the framework's importance from both business and software development perspectives.

 What is Electron and How Does it Work?